 Director of Football Challenge: 5 Clubs Where It Works Best

-I’ll be honest with you – I used to be a total control freak in Football Manager.
-Every contract, every scout report, every U18 transfer was micro-managed.
-But then, I tried something radical: I gave it all up.
-I handed the reins to my Director of Football and focused on tactics, morale, and matchdays.
-It was weird.
-It was uncomfortable.
-But it was also... brilliant.
+I’ll be straight with you - I used to micromanage everything in Football Manager.
+Contracts, scouting lists, U18 punts - the lot.
+Then I did something radical: I handed the keys to my Director of Football and focused on coaching, tactics, morale and matchdays.
+Uncomfortable at first - then brilliant.

-The Director of Football Challenge is exactly that – a challenge.
-You delegate all contract negotiations, staff hiring, and transfer activity to your DoF.
-Your job?
-To coach.
-To build tactics.
-To manage what happens on the pitch – and nothing more.
+The Director of Football Challenge is exactly that - a proper challenge.
+You delegate contracts, staff hiring and transfers to your DoF.
+Your job is to coach, build a game model and manage the pitch.
+Nothing more.

 1. FC Nordsjælland (Denmark)